by Fr. Tommy Lane

 you have been purchased at a price.
 (1 Cor 6:20; 7:23)

 What is that price?
 The blood of Jesus.
 That is how much it cost God to purchase you—the precious blood of Jesus.
-That is how much you are worth; you are worth the precious blood of Jesus, you are priceless.
+That is how much you are worth; you are worth the precious blood of Jesus.
+You are priceless.
 There were more problems in the church Paul founded in Corinth than in any other church he founded.
 How did Paul respond?
 He reminded them of who they were: priceless, purchased by the blood of Jesus.

 When we reflect on who we are, we realize that our concern is not to be about externals here now, or to be like the person in the parable seeking the best place, but rather how we may best live here and now the spiritual reality of who we really are.
-We are “firstborn enrolled in heaven,” citizens of heaven, knowing that what God has prepared for us has not been seen or heard or even entered the human heart, that we were chosen before the foundation of the world and we have been purchased by the blood of Jesus.
+We are “firstborn enrolled in heaven,” citizens of heaven, knowing that what God has prepared for us has not been seen or heard or even entered the human heart, that we were chosen before the foundation of the world, and that we have been purchased by the blood of Jesus.
 If we constantly bear this dignity in mind, what a difference it would make to our lives.
 Then Jesus’ teaching takes on new significance, such as

 I tell you, do not worry about your life, what you will eat (or drink), or about your body, what you will wear.
 Is not life more than food and the body more than clothing?
-Look at the birds in the sky; they do not sow or reap, they gather nothing into barns, yet your heavenly Father feeds them.
+Look at the birds in the sky; they do not sow or reap.
+They gather nothing into barns, yet your heavenly Father feeds them.
 Are not you more important than they?
 (Matt 6:25-26)

 There is another change in attitude and action that takes place in our life if we truly understand who we are.
 We realize that what God has planned for us, God has planned for everyone.
 Therefore, everyone is special and precious because everyone is God’s firstborn enrolled in heaven and purchased at a price.
 There are many divisions and prejudices in society, many different ways of labeling people, many stereotypes of people in society but they are not from God.
 These divisions, prejudices, labels, and stereotypes in society show that society has not yet arrived at understanding who we really are.
-If we constantly bear our dignity in mind and society had fully embraced the Gospel of Jesus, then the second part of Jesus’ teaching today would not be so radical:
+If we constantly bear our dignity in mind and if society had fully embraced the Gospel of Jesus, then the second part of Jesus’ teaching today would not be so radical:

 When you hold a lunch or a dinner, do not invite your friends or your brothers or your relatives or your wealthy neighbors…Rather, when you hold a banquet, invite the poor, the crippled, the lame, the blind.
 (Luke 14:12-13)